ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-intermediate/inventory-bff.md

     git push
     ```

-- On the openshift console, open the pipeline to see it running.
-To get the console URL run:
+- On the openshift console, open the [pipeline to see it running](/developer-intermediate/deploy-app/#6-view-your-application-pipeline).
-    ```shell
-    oc whoami --show-console
-    ```

 ## Update the controller to call a service